Thousand Voyages Travel and Photography

 Duration: 7 nights/8 days;

-Price of the program in Federal Iraq excluding flight tickets: 1,960 EUR/person (group of 7/8 people).
-If the group is smaller than 7 people, the price will slightly increase;
+Price of the program in Federal Iraq excluding flight tickets: 1,780 EUR/person.
+If the group is smaller, the price will slightly increase;

 The price includes: